IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/REVIEW.md

 # Review: IBM Cloud Functions (ICF) Web User Interface (Web UI)

-1. When using the ICF Web UI, you can accomplish everything you can using the CLI.
+1. When using the ICF Web UI, you can accomplish almost everything you can using the CLI.

 (x) True
 (!)
 False